gaganProgramming/toDoList/README.md

 # To-Do List

 A simple, interactive To-Do List app that allows users to keep track of tasks.
-Built using HTML, CSS, and JavaScript, this project enables users to add and remove tasks with ease.
+Built using React Vite this project enables users to add and remove tasks with ease.

 ## Demo